Bill078Zhang/entain-code-challenge/README.md

 ### How to Call
-Below is a quick guide on different calls you can make to the list-sports endpoints.
+Below is a quick guide on different calls you can make to the list-races endpoints.

 1. Only show races that have a specific meetingID